markohlebar/BIND/README.md

 ```

 #### Transform operation ####
 You can change the way the values are transformed by using the `transform:` operation.
-Let's take the previous example, and assume that there is a requirement that the name should be displayed capitalized in the label.
+Let's take the previous example, and assume that there is a requirement that the name should be displayed uppercase in the label.
 ```
 ...
 viewModel.name = @"Kim";
 [BIND(viewModel, name, ->, nameLabel, text) transform:^id(id sender, id value) {
-        return value.capitalizedString;
+        return value.uppercaseString;
     }];
 //nameLabel.text says @"KIM" at this point.